The Importance of Equipment Maintenance

 Regardless of how many different technologies are available, there is no substitution for the human touch.
 After all, what good is the technology if no one is proactively monitoring and testing it?
 It takes a trained operator to understand the problem and a trained technician to know how to fix it or to alert someone that it needs repair.
 Educating your equipment operators and any technicians you have on staff is key to extending the life of your equipment, as their hands-on experience can provide an early warning and ensure that small problems don’t turn into big ones.

 Training staff can also help prevent repairs due to misuse or overuse of equipment.
 Operators need to be trained on the specific model of equipment they will be using.
-If an in-person training isn’t feasible, there needs to be a summary of best practices and an operation manual in place so you can ensure operators are using the equipment the way it was meant to be used.
-An untrained equipment operator could unintentionally cause costly repairs, so make sure the best practices and expectations are outlined clearly, not only on training day, but also reinforced on a regular basis.
+If in-person training isn’t feasible, there needs to be a summary of best practices and an operation manual in place so you can ensure operators are using the equipment the way it was meant to be used.
+An untrained equipment operator could unintentionally cause costly repairs, so make sure the best practices and expectations are outlined clearly — not only on training day — but also reinforced on a regular basis.

 Every piece of equipment is different.
 They all have their own intricacies and need a maintenance and repair schedule to match.
-Over time, there are some seals, belts, bolts, etc., that will need to be replaced.
-Rather than waiting for these parts to cause a problem, swap them out when they are scheduled to be replaced.
+Over time, some seals, belts, bolts and other components will wear down and experience damage, which may lead to expensive repairs and extensive downtime.
+Swapping them out before they become an issue will keep your operations running according to schedule and help you avoid any headaches down the line.

 Lubrication is key in any equipment.
 It reduces friction between moving parts and can extend the life of heavy construction equipment.
 Get to know each piece of equipment you have and what type of lubricant each of them requires.